CNN's Cuomo, Conway clash over Donald Trump Jr.'s meeting with Russian lawyer

 "After pleasantries were exchanged, the woman stated that she had information that individuals connected to Russia were funding the Democratic National Committee and supporting Ms. Clinton," Trump Jr. said in the statement.
 "Her statements were vague, ambiguous and made no sense.
 No details or supporting information was provided or even offered.
 It quickly became clear that she had no meaningful information."

+He added, "She then changed subjects and began discussing the adoption of Russian children and mentioned the Magnitsky Act.
+It became clear to me that this was the true agenda all along and that the claims of potentially helpful information were a pretext for the meeting."

-He also defended himself, sarcastically, on Twitter Monday: "Obviously I'm the first person on a campaign to ever take a meeting to hear info about an opponent... went nowhere but had to listen."
+He defended himself, sarcastically, on Twitter Monday: "Obviously I'm the first person on a campaign to ever take a meeting to hear info about an opponent... went nowhere but had to listen."

-Trump Jr.'s statements differed from an account he gave on Saturday when The New York Times -- citing three advisers to the White House briefed on the meeting and two others with knowledge of it -- first reported about the meeting but before it was reported that the lawyer was offering the information about the DNC.

-"It was a short introductory meeting.
-I asked Jared and Paul to stop by.
-We primarily discussed a program about the adoption of Russian children that was active and popular with American families years ago and was since ended by the Russian government, but it was not a campaign issue at that time and there was no follow up," Trump Jr. initially said.

 Trump Jr. on Twitter said there were no inconsistencies in his statements.